 Read about the latest attempts to cure physical ailments through cannabidiol (CBD) as we recap the top five reasons why Americans are turning to CBD for pain relief.

-If you’ve been suffering from inflammation, joint or general body pain, Woven Earth can help.
-In addition to our other high-quality full-spectrum products, we offer an organically grown relief cream that targets muscle aches and soreness.
+If you’ve been experiencing inflammation, joint, tooth, gout or general body pain, Woven Earth may be able to help.
+In addition to our other high-quality full-spectrum products, we offer an organically grown relief cream made from arnica that targets muscle aches and soreness.